 Reiner Schürmann Memorial Scholarship Fund

 This scholarship, established in memory of Reiner Schürmann, professor of philosophy at The New School for Social Research, is awarded annually to an outstanding student in the Department of Philosophy, chosen from scholarship recipients.

 Malcolm and Betty Smith Scholarship

 Established in 2004 with a gift from Malcolm B. Smith, a longtime university trustee and member of the school's board of governors, and his wife, Betty, this scholarship is awarded annually to an outstanding student in the Department of Economics.

 These scholarships, established in memory of William B. Steerman, provide support for Prize, Dean's and dissertation fellowship recipients.

 Fellowships and Scholarships for International Students

-International students who qualify for aid must realize that the amount awarded rarely meets the cost of tuition and never matches the full cost of living expenses.
+International students who qualify for aid should be aware that amounts awarded rarely meet the cost of tuition and never match the full cost of living expenses.
 All foreign applicants are urged to research all sources of aid from government and private organizations in their own countries before leaving, since it is extremely difficult to obtain aid after arrival in the United States.
-They also should not expect to find on-campus employment, as such opportunities are extremely limited by visa restrictions.
+They also should not expect to find on-campus employment, as such opportunities are limited by visa restrictions.
 In addition, all fellowship or scholarship monies that come from U.S. sources that are not designated for tuition and fees—such as stipends, travel grants, and grants for research expenses—are subject to a 14 percent U.S. taxation withholding rate unless, on the basis of a tax treaty, documentation can be submitted to the university exempting the student from withholding.